MASS Appeal: How Fitness Professionals Can Separate Themselves

-That doesn’t mean I don’t feel it’s important or not worth the time, mind you.
+That’s not to insinuate I don’t feel it’s important or worth my time.
 A coach (or athlete) who knows and truly understands the latest research has a huge advantage over his or her’s peers and competitors.

 I wholeheartedly feel that what separates the average/ho-hum trainers and coaches of the world from the excellent ones is

-biceps their insatiable desire to take pride in their continuing education.
+biceps their insatiable desire to not suck and take more pride in their continuing education.